allink/allink-core-static/docs/stylesheets/colors.md

 ## Color variable names

-Research and our own experience has shown that the following approach on how to name colors variables works best in most cases:
+Research and our own experience has shown that the following approach on how to name color variables works best in most cases:

 ```SCSS
 $brand-green:                #some-green-hex-value;